Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## Usage - applies to chat.py:

-1. You'll need to set up the environment variable for your Open API Key: `openai.api_key = "OPENAI_API_KEY"`.
+1. You'll need to set up the environment variable for your Open API Key.
 To do this create a `.env` file in the same directory and add your API Key to the file like this: `OPENAI_API_KEY = "API KEY GOES HERE"`.
 This is safer than hard coding your API key into the program.
 2. Run the script using `python chat.py`.
 3. The script will prompt you to say something.
 Speak a sentence into your microphone.
 You may need to allow the program permission to access your microphone on a Mac, a prompt should appear when running the program.
 4. The script will send the spoken sentence to OpenAI, generate a response using the text-to-speech model, and play the response as an audio file.